dataArtisans/flink-training-web/exercises/rideEnrichment-flatmap.md

     </div>
     <div id="collapseOne" class="panel-collapse collapse" role="tabpanel" aria-labelledby="headingOne">
       <div class="panel-body" markdown="span">
 You can use a `RichCoFlatMap` to implement this join operation.
-Note that you have no control over the order of arrival of the ride END and fare records for each rideId, so you'll need to be prepared to store either piece of information until the matching info arrives, at which point you can emit a `Tuple2<TaxiRide, TaxiFare>` joining the two records together.
+Note that you have no control over the order of arrival of the ride and fare records for each rideId, so you'll need to be prepared to store either piece of information until the matching info arrives, at which point you can emit a `Tuple2<TaxiRide, TaxiFare>` joining the two records together.
       </div>
     </div>
   </div>